What Are Bloodworm And Jokers: Best Winter Fishing Bait Ever?

 Can I Buy Jokers And Bloodworms?

-How To Keep Your Bloodworms And Jokers Fresh & Alive?
+How To Keep Bloodworms & Jokers Alive & Fresh?

-Once you have either bought or collected your bloodworms and jokers, you will want them to stay healthy and alive until you use them as bait.
+Once you have bought or collected your bloodworms and jokers, you will want them to stay healthy and alive until you use them as bait.

-If you want to keep your bloodworms and jokers alive for a while then put them in a bucket of water with an aquarium pump, and be sure to change the water every week.
+If you want to keep them alive for a few weeks, put them in a bucket of water with an aquarium pump and change the water every week.

-How To Fish With Bloodworms And Jokers?
+How To Fish With Bloodworms & Jokers?

-The hard part about using jokers to bait your swim is getting them to the bottom since they are very light so they need a little help to get down to the fish and where your hooked bait will be.
+The hard part about using jokers to bait your swim is getting them to the bottom since they are very light, so they need a little help to get down to the fish and where your hooked bait will be.

 Making Groundbait With Jokers

-You can then make groundbait balls using more leam and throw them into your swim – this is particularly effective for species like perch who don’t like unnatural groundbait.
+You can then make groundbait balls using more leam and throw them into your swim – this is particularly effective for species like perch who don’t like unnatural bread-based groundbait.

 Hooking Bloodworms

-Where Is It Best To Use Bloodworms And Jokers?
+Where Best To Use Bloodworms And Jokers?

 Bloodworm And Jokers – FAQ